imjoy-team/ImJoy/docs/i2k_tutorial.md

 ### Open integration with ImJoy

-The ImJoy plugin ecosystem meant to be open in two ways: 1) other software tools and website should be able to easily use ImJoy and its plugins 2) other software tools should be easily used in ImJoy, typically as a plugin.
+The ImJoy plugin ecosystem is designed to be open in two ways: 1) other software tools and website should be able to easily use ImJoy and its plugins 2) other software tools should be easily used in ImJoy, typically as a plugin.

 In general, any software that uses ImJoy RPC protocol to expose service functions can be treated as an ImJoy plugin.
 This includes the ImJoy web app itself which can read plugin files and produces plugin API.
 Meanwhile, we provide the [imjoy-rpc](https://github.com/imjoy-team/imjoy-rpc) library which currently support Python and Javascirpt for other software or web applications to directly communicate with the ImJoy core.